firstandthird/hapi-activities/README.md

 calculating the widget number
 ```

 Note that the server methods within an hook call are invoked in parallel, so the above example outputs could be printed in any order.

+### Recurring Support

+Pass the following options:

+`runEvery` - A laterjs supported string, ex: `every week`
+`recurringId` - A unique identifier.
+Used to prevent duplicate recurring hooks